KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Desktop_or_Laptop_Hardware.md

 ![Gaming Mode|690x388, 75%](../../img/Gaming_Mode.jpeg)

+!!! important

-> **Note**: Your device will automatically boot into the Steam Gaming Mode session at startup, and Desktop Mode can be accessed from the "**power menu**" in Steam Gaming Mode.
+    Your device will automatically boot into the Steam Gaming Mode session at startup, and Desktop Mode can be accessed from the "**power menu**" in Steam Gaming Mode.

 - **Requires a [Steam](https://store.steampowered.com/) account**
 - Included in the [Handheld/HTPC images](../../Handheld_and_HTPC_edition/Steam_Gaming_Mode.md)